-Upon CMS approval, the Department will implement a state directed payment program for emergency medical transport by ground public and government owned or operated ambulance service providers who are enrolled as an active Medicaid provider with the Department and provided to eligible Medicaid Managed Care Members.
+The Department shall implement a state directed payment program for emergency medical transport by ground public and government owned or operated ambulance service providers who are enrolled as an active Medicaid provider with the Department and who provide services to eligible Members.
 The state directed payment will apply to the July 1, 2024 - June 30, 2025 (SFY 2025) rating period and will be effective January 1, 2025.
 The Department shall utilize a uniform dollar amount increase for the program and will make these payments to CONTRACTOR by making two (2) interim payments and a final reconciliation payment.
 The reconciliation payment will be based on actual utilization of services paid for dates of service January 1, 2025 through June 30, 2025.
 The reconciliation payment will be calculated six (6) months after the end of the rating period to ensure appropriate run out.
 The state directed payment is included in the rate certification as a separate payment term.
 These directed payment arrangements, in accordance with 42 CFR § 438.6(c)(2)(ii)(F) are not renewed automatically.
+The CMS control name for this program is "SC Fee Oth2 20240701-20250630".